Access to Comprehensive Public Health Services

 Public health systems are core resources at the local level.
 However, some public health departments are more comprehensive and better funded than others.

-According to the National Longitudinal Survey of Public Health Systems, in 2018, 51% of the U.S. population was served by a comprehensive public health system, up from 47% in 2016.
-An increase in this amount would signal either a growing number of public health departments that provide comprehensive services; an expansion in the geographic reach of these departments; or a strengthening of shared services and collaboration among the governmental and nongovernmental organizations that contribute to the delivery of public health services.
+According to the National Longitudinal Survey of Public Health Systems, in 2020, 49% of the U.S. population was served by a comprehensive public health system, down from 51% in 2018.
+A decrease would signal a reduction in the number of public health departments that provide comprehensive services; a contraction in the geographic reach of these departments; or a weakening of shared services and collaboration among the governmental and nongovernmental organizations that contribute to the delivery of public health services.

 U.S. POPULATION SERVED BY A COMPREHENSIVE PUBLIC HEALTH SYSTEM, BY RACE/ETHNICITY

 U.S. POPULATION SERVED BY A COMPREHENSIVE PUBLIC HEALTH SYSTEM, BY GEOGRAPHY

 Health Insurance Coverage

 Health insurance is very important for health care access.
 Uninsured people receive less medical care and less timely care, they have worse health outcomes, and lack of insurance is a fiscal burden for them and their families.

-In 2017, the National Health Interview Survey found that 84% of the nonelderly adult population (ages 18–64) had continuous health insurance, protecting them from health-related financial shocks.
-This number remained stable from 2016.
+In 2019, the National Health Interview Survey found that 84% of the nonelderly adult population (ages 18–64) had continuous health insurance, protecting them from health-related financial shocks.
+This number remained stable from 2018.
+Notably, there was an improvement in the percent of people who were at least partially covered between 2018 (8.4%) and 2019 (12.4%), and a decrease in those with no coverage all year between 2018 (7.9%) and 2019 (4%).
 An increase in the number of adults covered by health insurance means that more people have a key component of access to care.

-DISTRIBUTION OF LENGTH OF COVERAGE FOR U.S. NONELDERLY ADULTS (18-64 YEARS)
+LENGTH OF COVERAGE FOR U.S. NONELDERLY ADULTS (18-64 YEARS), BY YEAR

 Access to Alcohol, Substance Use, or Mental Health Treatment

 Comprehensive access to care is an important step to people’s ability to get the substance use and mental health treatments they may need.